daolf/Most-recommended-programming-books/Readme.md

 Although the order might suprise some, by definition, most of you must have heard of these books already.

 A few additional things I learned making this list:

-- Marting Fowler is the only author with several books in the list.
+- Marting Fowler, Robert C. Martin and Steve McConnell are the only authors with several books in the list.
 - Cracking to Code interview is the most recent book on the list, released in 2015.
-- [Python Programming](https://amzn.to/321qbMx), by John Zelle was the most cited book focused on one laguage.
+- [Python Programming](https://amzn.to/321qbMx), by John Zelle was the most cited book focused on one language.
 It would have #5 had I taken it into account.

 I hope you enjoyed this article.

 I must admit, this one took a while to write.
-If you liked this article and feel like Twitter would like it, please [share it](https://twitter.com/intent/tweet?text=https%3A%2F%2Fwww.daolf.com%2Fposts%2Fbest-programming-books%2F%20by%20PierreDeWulf), it really does help :).
+If you liked this article and feel like Twitter would like it please do not hesitate to love and retweet, it really does help :).

+*Originally publicated on my [personnal blog](https://www.daolf.com/posts/best-programming-books/)*